 *Except in locations where a designated smoking area sign is posted.

 - Smoking is the No. 1 preventable cause of death in Canada.

 - Smoking kills more than 37,000 Canadians each year.

 - Tobacco use is also linked to cancer of the bladder, kidney, pancreas, cervix, mouth, throat, esophagus, larynx, stomach, colon, rectum and breast.

 Here are some helpful links to help you become smoke-free.

 - Smoking and Tobacco by Government of Canada

 Let’s keep Georgina clean

-Smoking is not only bad for you, it also harms our air, water, animals and plants.
-Cigarette butts are the most littered item in the world and very costly to clean up.
+Smoking is not only bad for you, but it also harms our air, water, animals and plants.
+Cigarette butts are the most littered item in the world and are very costly to clean up.
 Do your part and put your butts where they belong.